webqit/oohtml/README.md

 ### Namespacing

+Naming things is hard!
+That's especially so where there's one global namespace and a miriad of potential conflicts - as is the case with HTML!

-The `namespace` attribute for designating an element as own naming context for identifiers - i.e. the `id` and `name` attributes:
+Here, we get the `namespace` attribute for designating an element as own naming context for identifiers instead of the global namespace:

 ```html
 <div id="user" namespace>